Check your coverage area

 - If you can't connect to a cellular network on your iPhone, make sure that cellular data is on in Settings > Cellular*.
 On your iPad, go to Settings > Cellular Data.

-- Restart your iPhone or iPad.
+Restart your iPhone or iPad

-- Check for a Carrier Settings Update.
+Check for a Carrier Settings update

-- Reset your Network Settings.
-Tap Settings > General > Reset > Reset Network Settings.
+Go to Settings > General > Reset > Reset Network Settings.
 This also resets Wi-Fi networks and passwords, cellular settings, and VPN and APN settings that you've used before.

-- Contact your carrier to:
+Contact your carrier